My images are from a body of work that has basically consumed me for the last 28 years. It

 was an innocent act on my part, buying a few rubber ducks for my grandson to play with when he was taking a bath at Nana’s house.
 I was amazed how different they all were.
 Sometimes it was a very

-those (insert any ethnic group), they all look alike to me.”
-I decided to use the ducks in my
+subtle difference, but a difference none the less.
+It brought to mind that absurd prejudicial remark” All those (fill in any ethnic group) they all look alike to me.”
+I decided to us the ducks in my

 I started to photograph the ducks, first as allegorical pictures in the post modernism tradition.
 My interest grew as members of my family began suggesting word play ideas.
 Humorous word play is a

 good vehicle to draw the viewer in and then they must consider the more profound.
 After all “Not All Rubber Ducks Look Alike.”

 I use several different techniques in this body of work.
 The piece entitled “Pressed Ducks” is made up

 of 150 unique rubber ducks which I have melted and pressed flat.
 Then they are sandwiched between two pieces of Plexiglas which are held together with wing nuts and bolts.
 “Sitting Ducks”

 consists of 125 unique ducks sitting on chairs I designed and built, or sewed for each individual duck.